Chris Hughes

-Chris Hughes (born November 26, 1983) is an American entrepreneur and author who co-founded and served as spokesman for the online social directory and networking site Facebook until 2007.
+Christopher Hughes (born November 26, 1983) is an American entrepreneur and author who co-founded and served as spokesman for the online social directory and networking site Facebook until 2007.
 He was the publisher and editor-in-chief of The New Republic from 2012 to 2016.

-Hughes co-founded the Economic Security Project in 2016.
-In 2018, he published Fair Shot: Rethinking Inequality and How We Earn.
+Hughes co-founded the Economic Security Project (ESP) in 2016.
+In 2018, he published Fair Shot: Rethinking Inequality and How We Earn and in 2025 he published Marketcrafters: The 100-year Struggle to Shape the American Economy.

-Early life and education
+Early life

 Hughes grew up in Hickory, North Carolina, as the only child of Arlen "Ray" Hughes, an industrial paper salesman, and Brenda Hughes, a mathematics teacher.
 He was raised as an evangelical Lutheran.
 He graduated from Phillips Academy in Andover, Massachusetts, before earning a Bachelor of Arts in History and English Literature, magna cum laude, from Harvard College.

-In February 2020, it was reported that Hughes was in the process of earning his Master of Arts in Economics from The New School for Social Research in New York City.
+In February 2020, it was reported that Hughes was in the process of earning his Master of Arts in economics from The New School.
+He has since begun a Doctor of Philosophy in business ethics and legal studies at the University of Pennsylvania.

 Career

 Facebook

 Hughes is a co-founder of Facebook.
-At Harvard, Hughes met and was recruited by Mark Zuckerberg, who at the time was still working in the early stages of the website.
+At Harvard, Hughes met and was recruited by Mark Zuckerberg, who was still working in the early stages of the website.
 During their summer break in 2004, Hughes and Zuckerberg traveled to Palo Alto, California.
-While Zuckerberg decided to remain in Palo Alto after the break, Hughes decided to return to Harvard to continue his studies.
+While Zuckerberg decided to remain in Palo Alto after the break, Hughes returned to Harvard to continue his studies.
 In 2006, after graduating from Harvard, Hughes relocated to Palo Alto to rejoin Zuckerberg and became involved in Facebook again.

 Hughes was unofficially responsible for beta testing and product suggestions.
-When the group had the idea to open Facebook to other schools, Hughes argued that schools should have their own networks to maintain the intimacy feel.
+When the group had the idea to open Facebook to other schools, Hughes argued that schools should have their networks to maintain intimacy.
 He was also a key driver in developing many of Facebook's popular features, which led to the opening of Facebook to the outside world.
-As a result, Hughes became the de facto Facebook spokesman.